mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/02-typing.md

 ### Why bother with Mondrian types?

-After working through these examples you may wonder why do we need to jump through all these extra hoops to get a TypeScript's type?
-In the end each of the Mondrian models gets inferred as a TypeScript's type so why not write that directly?
+After working through these examples, you may wonder: why do we need to jump through all these extra hoops to get a TypeScript type?
+In the end, each Mondrian model gets inferred as a TypeScript type, so why not write that directly?

-First of all, TypeScript types are only at compile time and they totally desappear at runtime.
-This means that they cannot be used, for example, to validate a piece of data or to provide documentation.
+First of all, TypeScript types exist only at compile time and completely disappear at runtime.
+This means that they cannot be used, for example, to validate a piece of data or to provide runtime documentation.

-Moreover, having a schema you can navigate it to automatically generate any kind of present or future artifact directly inferred by your domain model.
+Moreover, having a schema definition allows you to navigate it programmatically to automatically generate any kind of present or future artifact directly inferred from your domain model (e.g., API specifications, database schemas, validation functions, etc.).

 ## Utility functions

-When working with unknown data you may not be sure that it actually conforms to a type, hand writing validation code may be tedious and error prone.
-That's why Mondrian already provides two utility functions that allow you to verify this: `model.isType` and `model.assertType`.
+When working with unknown data, you may not be sure that it actually conforms to a specific type.
+Hand-writing validation code can be tedious and error-prone.
+That's why Mondrian provides two utility functions that allow you to verify this: `model.isType` and `model.assertType`.

 ### `model.isType`

-This function exposed by the `model` module takes two inputs: a mondrian type definition and an unknown value.
-It returns true if the value actually conforms to the mondrian definition:
+This function, exposed by the `model` module, takes two inputs: a Mondrian type definition and an unknown value.
+It returns `true` if the value actually conforms to the Mondrian definition, and `false` otherwise:

 ```ts
 const Error = model.object({ code: model.number(), message: model.string() })